SiWarlock/telegram-gpt-self-bot/README.md

 # Telegram & Discord Self-Bot

-A powerful self-bot with GPT integration, self-destructing messages, and chat summarization features for both Telegram and Discord.
+A powerful self-bot with GPT integration, self-destructing messages, and chat summarization features.
+Can be used with Telegram, Discord, or both simultaneously.

 ## Features

+### Flexible Setup
+- Use with Telegram only
+- Use with Discord only
+- Or use both simultaneously
+- Bot automatically detects available credentials and starts appropriate services

 ### 1. GPT Integration
 Use GPT-4 directly in your chats with the !gpt command.